bashly-framework/bashly-book/src/advanced/validations.md

 Bashly supports custom validation functions for your arguments, flag arguments, and environment variables.
 This is how it works:

-1. In your bashly configuration file, arguments and flags (with arguments) may have a `validate: function_name` option.
+1. In your bashly configuration file, arguments, flags (with arguments) and environment variables may have a `validate: function_name` option.
 2. Whenever you run your script, it will look for a function with that name, prefixed by `validate_` and will run it before allowing the user input to pass.